How Good People Turn Evil: The Stanford Prison Experiment

 So, the factor must have been something intrinsic to the experiment.
 Zimbardo started to think it was the strength of the situation he created in that prison.
 That it was the circumstances that pushed the peaceful students to act evil.

-That’s strange, because it’s true that we tend to think evil is a factor of disposition.
+That’s strange because it’s true that we tend to think evil is a factor of disposition.
 That is, there are good people and bad people independent of the role or circumstances they’re given.

 We tend to think the force of disposition, or personality, is more powerful than circumstances or roles.
 In this sense, Zimbardo’s experiment ended up telling us the opposite.
 Hence the revolutionary extent of the results.

-Situation, along with the awareness a person has of their context, is extremely important.
+The situation, along with the awareness a person has of their context, is extremely important.
 It’s what brings a person to act one way or another.

 Sometimes the situation will push us to carry out a violent or evil act.
 So, if we’re not conscious of that, we won’t be able to do anything to avoid it.

-Dehumanization in the Standford prison experiment
+Dehumanization in the Standford Prison Experiment

 In the Stanford prison experiment, Zimbardo created a perfect context for the prisoners to feel dehumanized.
 They were made to feel this way in the guards’ eyes too.

 This dehumanization comes from multiple factors.
-One, for example: the imbalance of power between guards and prisoners.
+One, for example: is the imbalance of power between guards and prisoners.
 Or, the way the guards started to see the prisoners as a general group.
 And especially the substitution of their names for identification numbers, etc.

 All this caused the guards to see the prisoners as just that, prisoners.
 They stopped seeing them as humans they could empathize with.